insidewhy/cc.loader/README.md

     // code for this module
   });
 ```
-defines runs after the module dependencies have loaded.
+defines runs after the required modules have loaded.

-A modules name relates to its browser path, so "other.submodule" is loaded from "lib/other/submodule.js" or "lib/other/submodule.coffee" (the prefix "lib" can be customised).
+Each commoncommon module file must define a module name corresponding to its path otherwise the module  will fail to load (but with a helpful error message).
+For example "other.submodule" must be defined in "other/submodule.js" or "other/submodule.coffee".
+A configurable prefix which defaults to "lib" can also be prepended to the script path.
+Conversely when requiring a module as a dependency the filesystem path to load it from is determined from the module path.

 examples
 --------